Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme: Abstract

 \section{Abstract}

-Due to the fast and high resolution characteristics, the dual-comb spectroscopy attracts more and more interest since the first demonstration.
-In the terahertz frequency range where abundant absorption lines (finger-prints) of molecules are located, the multiheterodyne spectroscopy employing the dual-comb technique shows an advantage in real-time spectral detection over the traditional Fourier transform infrared or time domain spectroscopies.
-Here, we demonstrate the first compact terahertz multiheterodyne spectroscopy using a Y-shape dual-comb configuration without a need of additional fast detectors.
-With only $\sim$270 nW terahertz power coupled into a terahertz QCL comb (no optics for alignment), the down-converted dual-comb spectra are successfully obtained at different carrier frequencies.
-To prove the spectroscopic ability, we further demonstrate that the compact dual-comb system can be used to calibrate the relative humidity in the air and to measure the transmission of a GaAs etalon.
-Due to the small optical coupling aperture (150 $\mu$m), it is also potential to use the dual-comb technique for terahertz imaging.
+Due to its fast and high resolution characteristics, dual-comb spectroscopy has attracted an increasing amount of interest since its first demonstration.
+In the terahertz frequency range where abundant absorption lines (finger prints) of molecules are located, multiheterodyne spectroscopy that employs the dual-comb technique shows an advantage in real-time spectral detection over the traditional Fourier transform infrared or time domain spectroscopies.
+Here, we demonstrate compact terahertz dual-comb spectroscopy based on quantum cascade lasers (QCLs).
+In our experiment, two free-running QCLs generate approximately 120 GHz wide combs centered at 4.2 THz, with slightly different repetition frequencies.
+We observe that $\sim$490 nW terahertz power coupling of one laser into the other suffices for laser-self-detecting the dual-comb spectrum that is registered by a microwave spectrum analyzer.
+Furthermore, we demonstrate practical terahertz transmission dual-comb spectroscopy with our device, by implementing a short air path at room temperature.
+Spectra are shown of semiconductor samples and of moist air, the latter allowing rapid monitoring of the relative humidity.
+Our devices should be readily extendable to perform imaging, microscopy and near-field microscopy in the terahertz regime.

-Compared to traditional Fourier transform infrared (FTIR) and time domain spectroscopies (TDS) \cite{FTIR,TDS1,TDS2,FTIR-TDS}, the dual-comb spectroscopy \cite{UdemNature,Bernhardt10,DC16} shows advantages not only in the fast data acquisition but also the high spectral resolution.
-In the terahertz frequency range, due to the high power and broad frequency coverage, the electrically-pumped terahertz quantum cascade laser (QCL) \cite{1stTHzQCL} is an ideal candidate for dual-comb multiheterodyne spectroscopy.
+Compared to traditional Fourier transform infrared and time domain spectroscopies \cite{FTIR,TDS1,TDS2,FTIR-TDS}, dual-comb spectroscopy \cite{KeilmannOL2004,KeilmannOE2005,Bernhardt10,DC16} shows advantages not only in fast data acquisition but also in terms of high spectral resolution.
+In the terahertz frequency range, due to the high power and broad frequency coverage, the electrically pumped terahertz quantum cascade laser (QCL) \cite{1stTHzQCL} is an ideal candidate for dual-comb multiheterodyne spectroscopy.